rob-derosa/sentiment-analysis-action/README.md

 A `results` output value is available containing the JSON response payload providing a detailed analysis of the results.

+For this sample, I tried to keep the typescript logic limited to just analyzing sentiment on input text.
+The rest of the logic is in the `analyze-sentiment.yml` workflow file.
+This allows for greater variation on how and when to react to sentiment.

 ## Usage

 Create a `.github/workflows/analyze-sentiment.yml` file: